brandjon/starlark/spec.md

 Lists are a subtype of `Sequence`.
 The number of elements may be retrieved with the built-in `len()` function.
 Lists can be [indexed](#subscript-expressions) to retrieve a single element, and [sliced](#slice-expressions) to produce a new list.
-Lists are iterated over by `for` loops.
+Lists can be iterated over by `for` loops.

 List may be constructed using bracketed list notation: